Composting 101. Easy Steps to Success + DIY Compost Bin| Updated: Jul 08, 2019

 Yes, compost piles need shelter.
 Too much heat, too much cold, too much rain, too much sun, too much wind can all cause a compost pile to break down more slowly than it should.
 Excess rain is one of the biggest issues a pile faces.
 Don’t place your pile under the side of a structure where lots of rain or water will fall on it!
 Even if you follow my advice and give it a roof, you don’t want your pile located in a swampy or otherwise soaked spot!
 This can lead to bad smells and other issues.

-One reason compost piles fail over winter is because they freeze.
+One reason compost piles fail over winter is that they freeze.
 This is partly because many are too small (a note on that below!).
 It is also because they are placed in a cold, shady spot that gets wind.
 A frozen compost pile is just a pile – no composting is taking place!
 So instead of having nice compost ready come spring, you have a frozen block of partially broken down material that won’t be ready until late Spring or early Summer.
 Not ideal at all!

 Does Compost need Starter?

 Also, note what compost piles don’t need.
-They don’t need composting starter.
+They don’t need a composting starter.
 You can spend money on a compost starter, but they are pretty unnecessary unless you happen to live in a very polluted area.

 Compost bins don’t need additives and amendments – save those for applying directly to your soil after you know you need them because of a soil test.
 All compost needs is you to provide the 4 things listed above!